Amendments to appendices 3 and 4 of the OECD Council Decision, relating to plastic wastes, have been adopted:

 On 10 April 2018, the OECD Council approved the Opinion of the Environment Policy Committee regarding the compliance by Chile with the Council Decision establishing the Control system for waste destined for recovery.

-A database of Transboundary Movements of Wastes destined for recovery operations is available and includes relevant information to complete the forms for notification and movement documents required by national competent authorities.
-This database is updated regularly by the Secretariat and contains information divided into two parts:
+The database includes relevant information to complete the forms for notification and movement documents required by national competent authorities; and is updated by the OECD.
+The database contains information divided into two parts:

 (i) contact details of competent authorities and pre-consented recovery facilities